marrln/Christoforos-Pastry-Shop/README.md

-# Cup of Cake
+# Christoforos Pastry Shop

-A website for Cup of Cake, a coffee shop and bakery located in Peristeri, Athens.
+A website for Christoforos Pastry Shop, a pastry shop located in Vyronas, Athens.
 The site showcases the shop's menu, provides information about the business, and features a bilingual interface supporting both Greek and English.

 ## Overview

-Cup of Cake is a locally-focused website built with HTML5, CSS, and JavaScript.
+Christoforos Pastry Shop is a locally-focused website built with HTML5, CSS, and JavaScript.
 It serves as a digital front for the physical coffee shop, displaying their offerings and welcoming customers to explore their menu and learn about the business.

 ## Features